-Each time little Homi Wadia entered the set with his producer-director brother J.B.H.
+Each time young Homi Wadia entered the set with his producer-director brother J.B.H.
 Wadia, his eyes would light up like a kid in a candy shop.
 His gaze was not stuck on fantastical costumes or the star-studded cast but set on the camera.
 This demonstrated his childhood aptitude for mechanical processes and all things technical.
-It was not long before he decided to dispense his studies and join his brother in the art of filmmaking.
+It was not long before he decided to dispense his studies and join his brother in the art of film making.

 J.B.H.
 Wadia's love for cinema was contagious and ultimately caught by his younger brother, Homi Wadia.
 Initially, Homi would accompany his brother to the movies screened in Bombay's cinematheques.
 His growing fascination with cinema was further fuelled by his visits to the sets of J.B.H Wadia's first film Vasant Leela in 1928.
 In one of his interviews, J.B.H Wadia also admits that he was the one who nurtured Homi's interest in cinema:

 Homi is my younger brother by almost 10 years.
 When I was in college, he was schooling.
 I would take him with me to see films.
 I was responsible for creating an interest in cinema in Homi.
 When I started with Vasant Leela in 1928, Homi was not even a matriculate; he was in the 6th or 7th standard and would come with me whenever he didn't have to go to school.
 He would move about with me and he began to be interested in movies genuinely – especially on the technical side.

 After Vasant Leela, J.B.H.
 Wadia began providing a post-production service under the name of Wadia Film Exchange, a humble laboratory with a cutting room and a gradually growing film distribution network.
 For all this intensive work, J.B.H had one constant support, his brother Homi who was still at school back then but drawn to the studio complex every afternoon.
 Soon enough after a number of family quarrels - Homi joined the business as a studio partner.